shubhammk/CurrencyTracker/README.md

 All the APIs are secured and expects 'X-USER-TOKEN' and 'X-USER-EMAIL' in the request header.
 The token can be retrieved once the user has been created by accessing 'http://localhost:3000/users/sign_in'.

-Note: User creation is HTML view which provides a form to sign up.
+**Note**: User creation is HTML view which provides a form to sign up.

 Setup
 -----
 Start Application:
-bundle install
+* bundle install
-rake db:migrate
+* rake db:migrate
-'rails server'
+* rails server

 Seed the database with currencies and countries by running: